jjthrash/calendarview/README.markdown

   The default is false.
 * minuteStep - step between values in the minute dropdown, for example, if the step is 5, the dropdown contain values 0, 5, 10, and so on.
   The default is 5.
+* onHideCallback - a callback function which get called when a popup calendar is hidden.
+The first parameter is the the object, the second is the calendar instance.
+* onDateChangedCallback - a callback function which get called when the date or time is changed.
+The first parameter is the the object, the second is the calendar instance.